the-artinet-project/artinet-sdk/README.md

 - The examples folder will be removed in favor of [`create-agent`](https://github.com/the-artinet-project/create-agent).
 - In `Task` the `contextId` field is now required (inline with the A2A spec).
 - In `AgentSkill` the `tag` field is now required (inline with the A2A spec).
-- Optional fields in Agent2Agent Zod schemas are now nullable for better interoperability.
+- ~~Optional fields in Agent2Agent Zod schemas are now nullable for better interoperability.~~ **Nullable Schemas have been reverted.**
 - The `EngineBuilder` constructor is now protected and open for extension.
 - `AgentBuilder` will now throw an error if it recieves an invalid `FilePart`.
+- `createAgent`/`createService` can now take a single string (i.e. agentName) as valid value for the AgentCard and will populate the rest of the required fields with placeholder values (see `src/services/a2a/helpers/agentcard-builder.ts` for reference).

 ## Installation